eecs130/spring2019/docs/css_reference/properties.md

 ---
 layout: default
-title: Properties
+title: 3.
+Properties
 parent: CSS Resources
 nav_order: 3
 has_children: true
 ---

-# CSS: Properties
+# Properties
 P
 roperties refer to what visual aspects of an HTML element you want to change.
 Examples of properties include font and background colors, widths, heights, borders, etc. A list of the legal properties that your web browser allows you to modify can be found in the [CSS property reference](http://www.w3schools.com/cssref/default.asp).
 ## Color